argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 ## Style

 One quick note about Micah before we move into the text itself.
 He’s a masterful writer.
 He’s got great rhetorical skills, using word play, powerful images, and a sharp wit.
 But much of his style and sophistication is lost in translation.
 For example, there’s a passage at the end of chapter 1 where Micah proclaims a series of woes on towns throughout Judah that appears fairly dull in English.
 But Micah is doing two things there.
 First, the towns Micah mentions trace the route Sennacherib would take as his army marched towards Jerusalem in 701 BC.
 Second, each woe he proclaims is, in Hebrew, a word-play or a pun on the name of the town.
-We might get a similar flavor if someone said “You cannot _wash_ the corruption out of _Wash_ington,” or “Sin is nothing _new_ in _New_ York.”
+We might get a similar flavor if someone said “You cannot _wash_ the corruption out of _Washington_,” or “Sin is nothing _new_ in _New_ York.”
 In other words, sin is intrinsic to these people.
-To get the full sense of Micah’s writing, you might read this book with the help of a good commentary or introduction, like the one in the ESV study Bible or Dillard and Longman’s Introduction to the Old Testament.
+To get the full sense of Micah’s writing, you might read this book with the help of a good commentary or introduction, like the one in the ESV Study Bible or Dillard and Longman’s Introduction to the Old Testament.

 So what is Micah about?